 Hoi An History

 History has it that the port was once an important heavily-frequented trading port in Southeast Asia, and used to harbor foreign traders back in the day given its proximity to the sea.
-The port is a melting port of cultures from all over the world, uniting foreigners who crossed from the east to the west and vice-versa.
+The port is a melting port of cultures from all over the world.
+It unites foreigners who crossed from the east to the west and vice-versa.

 Some travelers and merchants come and go with the times, but many residents who operate here, such as the Chinese and Japanese settle in permanently and etched their marks into the history (particularly the architecture) of Hoi An.

-A slow stroll through town reveals these gems- a mix of eras and styles from wooden Chinese shop houses, complete with dark lacquered wooden doors, Hội An’s handcrafted lanterns, temples with stone hand-crafted statues to colorful French colonial buildings, ornate Vietnamese tube houses and an iconic Japanese Covered Bridge.
+A slow stroll through town reveals these gems- a mix of eras and styles from wooden Chinese shop houses, complete with dark lacquered wooden doors.
+Here you can also find Hội An’s handcrafted lanterns, temples with stone hand-crafted statues to colorful French colonial buildings, ornate Vietnamese tube houses and an iconic Japanese Covered Bridge.

 Hoi An Ancient town street Panorama